ThymeSave/cookbook/docs/components/auth0.md

 Auth0
 ===

-As Oauth2 component currently support ONLY [Auth0](https://auth0.com/) is supported, while the implementation should allow other providers as well it's not recommended nor tested.
+As Oauth2 component currently ONLY [Auth0](https://auth0.com/) is supported, while the implementation should allow other providers as well it's not recommended nor tested.

 Auth0 allows easy user management and has proven as a solid base in past projects already.